gui-source/path-comparison/README.md

+The code for the research project "Network Path Performance Testing" is in the ns-3.40 directory.

+The relevant code for Chapter 5 is in the "one-path-alternate" branch, for Chapter 6 is in the "stat-flow" branch, and for Chapters 7 and 8 is in the "sync-impl" branch.

 This is **_ns-3-allinone_**, a repository with some scripts to download and build the core components around the
 [ns-3 network simulator](https://www.nsnam.org).